kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Random Versus Ordered Splits

-Random splits assume independence.
+Random splits assume independence
-Time ordered data breaks this assumption.
+Time ordered data breaks this assumption
 Context determines method

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.